Malvern (SA)

 PROFILE FAQ

-Malvern has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+Malvern has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

-Five projects identified by AreaSearch are expected to impact the area significantly, including key developments such as 322-324 Fullarton Road Townhouses, 400 Fullarton Road Residential Development, Ridge Park Master Plan, and Parkside Place.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include 322-324 Fullarton Road Townhouses, 400 Fullarton Road Residential Development, Ridge Park Master Plan, and Parkside Place.
+The following details these projects in order of likely relevance.

 Professional plan users can use the search below to filter and access additional projects.